his run-in with Eric Staines and the IPCC, Dennis Marks is plunged back

-The scruffily-dressed, middle-aged man checking into the ex-cons’ hostel off the Bayswater Road bore nothing which would attract the casual observer’s attention, and that suited him perfectly.
-He took the room key from the chain-smoking, unshaven, guy at the front desk, along with a letter which had been delivered for his attention a day or so earlier.
-His reservation was on the second floor of a dingy boarding house which had been taken over by the prison service for just such as him.
+Two weeks earlier, a scruffily-dressed, middle-aged man checked into the ex-cons’ hostel off London’s Bayswater Road.
+Nothing about his appearance would have attracted the casual observer’s attention, and that suited him perfectly.
+He took the room key from the chain-smoking, unshaven guy at the front desk, along with a letter which had been delivered for his attention a day or so earlier.
+His reservation was on the second floor of a dingy boarding house which had been taken over by the prison service for ex-inmates such as him.

 The room was small, contained a rudimentary bed, a small chest of drawers which had seen better days, and a wardrobe with one door hanging loose.
-There was a dirty sink in one corner, and he had the use of a shared toilet and bathroom.
-Light was provided by a single dirty sixty watt bulb.
+There was a dirty sink in the far corner, and he had the use of a shared toilet and bathroom.
+Light was provided by a solitary dirty sixty-watt bulb.
 The entire room was the epitome of drudgery.
 He was not bothered in the slightest, and had no intention of sticking around to make any complaints to the landlord.

-Throwing his case on the bed, he took out a packet of Silk Cut, lit up, and leaned back against the pillow.
-It was the first proper cigarette he had seen in quite a while.
-Taking three long draws, he blew out the blue smoke at the light bulb and sighed.
+Throwing his case on the bed, Billy Robertson took out a packet of Silk Cut, lit up, and leaned back against the pillow.
+Taking a long draw, he blew out the blue smoke at the light bulb and sighed.
 He sat up.
 Tearing open the envelope collected from downstairs, he tipped the contents onto the bed.
 It contained one piece of paper and a photograph.
-The message was clear and unambiguous.
+The message was clear and unambiguous:

 ‘Don’t miss. £10,000 now, £10,000 when it’s done.
 Don’t even think of double-crossing me.’